-I. Graduation Policy
+J. Commencement Policy

-There are a number of processes that must be addressed prior to an MSW student being cleared for graduation.
-Students who are preparing to graduate have the responsibility to carry out all of the needed steps in a timely manner so that they do not experience any delay to their degree completion.
-This Graduation Policy was developed to outline the details of the required steps prior to graduation.
+There are a number of processes that must be addressed prior to an MSW student being cleared for commencement.
+Students who are preparing to participate in commencement have the responsibility to carry out all of the needed steps in a timely manner so that they do not experience any delay to their degree completion.
+This Commencement Policy was developed to outline the details of the required steps prior to commencement.

-In order to be considered eligible for graduation clearance, students must complete the following requirements:
+In order to be considered eligible for commencement clearance, students must complete the following requirements:

-- 1. Submission of the online Graduation Contract form (see Policy Procedures section below) - 2.
+- 1. Submission of the online Commencement Contract form (see Policy Procedures section below) - 2.
 Successful completion all MSW coursework requirements in accordance with university academic standards (see the Student Retention Policy or the SAU graduate catalog for details) - 3.
-Successful defense of the MSW portfolio (see the Portfolio Defense Policy for details)
+Successful defense of the MSW portfolio (see the Portfolio Defense Policy for details) - 4.
+No more than 50 field practicum hours remaining

-- 1. Complete and submit the university's Graduation Contract form available online at southern.edu/records. - 2.
-Communicate with the MSW program office in the School of Social Work (msw@southern.edu) to verify graduation eligibility.
+- 1. Complete and submit the university's Commencement Contract form available online at southern.edu/records. - 2.
+Communicate with the MSW program office in the School of Social Work (msw@southern.edu) to verify commencement eligibility.